Instructional design: 1950s

-B. F. Skinner's 1954 article "The Science of Learning and the Art of Teaching" suggested that effective instructional materials, called programmed instructional materials, should include small steps, frequent questions, and immediate feedback; and should allow self-pacing.
-Robert F. Mager popularized the use of learning objectives with his 1962 article "Preparing Objectives for Programmed Instruction".
+In 1954, B. F. Skinner suggested that effective instructional materials, called programmed instructional materials, should include small steps, frequent questions, and immediate feedback; and should allow self-pacing.
+Robert F. Mager popularized the use of learning objectives.
 The article describes how to write objectives including desired behavior, learning condition, and assessment.

 In 1956, a committee led by Benjamin Bloom published an influential taxonomy with three domains of learning: cognitive (what one knows or thinks), psychomotor (what one does, physically) and affective (what one feels, or what attitudes one has).
-These taxonomies still influence the design of instruction.
+Bloom's taxonomy still influences the design of instruction.

 1960s

 Robert Glaser introduced "criterion-referenced measures" in 1962.
 In contrast to norm-referenced tests in which an individual's performance is compared to group performance, a criterion-referenced test is designed to test an individual's behavior in relation to an objective standard.
 It can be used to assess the learners' entry level behavior, and to what extent learners have developed mastery through an instructional program.

-In 1965, Robert Gagné (see below for more information) described three domains of learning outcomes (cognitive, affective, psychomotor), five learning outcomes (Verbal Information, Intellectual Skills, Cognitive Strategy, Attitude, Motor Skills), and nine events of instruction in "The Conditions of Learning", which remain foundations of instructional design practices.
+In 1965, Robert Gagné described three domains of learning outcomes (cognitive, affective, psychomotor), five l(verbal information, intellectual skills, cognitive strategy, attitude, motor skills), and nine events of instruction in the conditions of learning, which remain foundations of instructional design practices.
 Gagne's work in learning hierarchies and hierarchical analysis led to an important notion in instruction – to ensure that learners acquire prerequisite skills before attempting superordinate ones.

 In 1967, after analyzing the failure of training material, Michael Scriven suggested the need for formative assessment – e.g., to try out instructional materials with learners (and revise accordingly) before declaring them finalized.